-Corsair RGB to Asus Aura/MSI Mystic Light Addressable RGB Adapter Cable
+Corsair RGB to Motherboard Addressable (Digital) RGB Adapter Cable

 They said that it couldn't be done.
 But we looked at the specifications and pinouts and noticed ... well, yeah, it actually can be done!
 So, we played with it a bit, got some devices and built a prototype.
 And it worked like a charm!
 And, happily enough, no Lighting Node Pros were harmed while prototyping this adapter!

-Want to control your Asus Aura and MSI Mystic Light ARGB devices with Corsair's iCue?
+Want to control your Asus Aura and MSI Mystic Light D-RGB compatible devices with Corsair's iCue?
 This adapter converts your Corsair RGB Lighting Channel (such as on a Lighting Node Pro or a Commander Pro) to the Addressable/Digital RGB connector that most motherboards now use.
 The result?
-You can now control the wide array of ARGB devices that connect to "standard" motherboard ARGB connections right along with your Corsair RGB devices!
-This includes products that have controllers that will connect to the motherboard, like many cases (Phanteks and Lian Li 011 variants, for example) and other devices (Lian Li Strimer Plus, ThermalTake TT Sync, EK A-RGB and many, many more).
+You can now control the wide array of RGB devices that connect to "standard" 3-pin motherboard RGB connections right along with your Corsair RGB devices!
+This includes products that have controllers that will connect to the motherboard, like many cases (Phanteks and Lian Li 011 variants, for example) and other devices (Lian Li Strimer Plus, ThermalTake TT Sync, EK D-RGB and many, many more).
 If you have more than one device, you can use our Corsair RGB Lighting Channel Splitter to use multiple adapters with a single Lighting Channel.